 In other words, you sell assets that you have (car, home, caravan, paintings etc) and keep the cash in a savings account to live off.
 This is a low-risk option but it also gives a low return.
 Money becomes more accessible but also more susceptible to depreciation and it probably won’t keep in line with inflation.

-If you know what you’re doing, you could get a much better return by investing your money into share-based products that will give you good dividends.
+If you know what you’re doing, you could get a much better return for long-term care.
+One way is by investing your money into share-based products.
+That will give you good dividends.

-As with most matters, each investment should be assessed individually.
-The returns may be less known and harder to judge than cashing in on your assets, and there is a risk attached.
+As with most matters, you should assess the investment on its own.
+The returns may be less known and harder to judge than cashing in on your assets.
+The risk is also more.
 However it could quite easily provide more income in the long run if you invest appropriately.
 See our Investing section for more ideas.

-In all cases, it is important to remember that whatever worked (or didn’t) for someone you know, it may not work or even be relevant for you.
-Get your case assessed on its individual merits.
+In all cases, it is important to remember that whatever worked may not work or even be relevant for you.
+Get someone to assess your case on its individual merits.
 Some of the people below will be able to help.